CypaxNET/VFD-Studio2/docs/NTK.md

   * Unfortunately those VFDs are as pricey as rare.
 The best approach is to look on eBay for cheap used ones.
   * VFD-Studio 2 is tested with a GU128x64-800B display (800 or 800A should do too) and a GU256x64-372 display, which has the same datasheet as the GU256X64F-9900.
 * An [Arduino Nano board](https://docs.arduino.cc/hardware/nano/), incl.
 USB cable
+* A 5V power supply for the display
+  * A VFD requires a lot of power.
+A 256X64 display may take more than 2A which is far more than a typical USB port can deliver.
-* A 2x13 pin female connector, 2.54mm pitch
+* A 2x13 pin female connector, 2.54mm pitch, 90° angulated
 * Two 1x15 male connectors, 2.54mm pitch
 * Two 1x15 female connectors, 2.54mm pitch \[optional, if you want the Arduino Nano to be removable\]
 * A prototype PCB